firefoxos-gamedev/book/setup.md

 In this chapter we learned that all we need to develop for Firefox OS is the Firefox browser, the App Manager and Firefox OS Simulators (and a good text editor).

-Now that we have setup all the tools we need, its time to dive into our proper game making as we talk about our game project for this book in the next chapter.
+Now that we have setup all the tools we need, its time to dive into the App Manager and learn how it work.